-Any, as long as you have a minimum of two years' appropriate experience under a full manufacturer's authorisation (2001/83/EC, 2001/82/EC or 2001/20/EC).
-This is reduced to one year if the applicant is a qualified pharmacist.
+Any, as long as you have a minimum of two years' appropriate experience under a full manufacturer's authorisation (Human Medicines Regulation 2012).
+This is reduced to one year if the applicant is a qualified pharmacist (but only through the RPS).